Flerp/RetroCake/README.md

 ## Install RetroArch 1.6.7

-This installes the latest Stable Build of RetroArch.
+This installs the latest Stable Build of RetroArch.
 In case you wanted to revert from a nightly build.

 ## Update RetroArch to the latest nightly